 In the Diversity and Inclusion Leadership program, you will learn the scholarly theories and practical tools to implement institutional changes that promote diversity and foster inclusivity.
 To be an effective leader in diversity and inclusion, you must understand the social contexts and psychological processes that result in implicit bias, discrimination, and marginalization.
 Illustration of diverse people with talk bubbles.

 Organizations are increasingly creating roles such as chief diversity officers, diversity managers, consultants, educational administrators, human resources, and/or college admissions professionals that can transform their communities.
-At Tufts, you’ll become the strong, informed, skilled leader that can help create more inclusive organizations.
+At Tufts, you’ll become a strong, informed, skilled leader that can help create more inclusive organizations.

 You will join students from a variety of backgrounds and scholarly fields, all united in their desire to explore diversity in interdisciplinary contexts.
 Upon completion of the Diversity and Inclusion Leadership master’s program, you will be capable of: